Send a Memo or Update a Storyboard

 push: committed and pushed

 push is a no-op when no local changes exist.
-On conflicts, local state wins. pull exits non-zero with a diagnostic when a conflict is detected.
+On conflicts in markdown surfaces -- summaries, memos, the storyboard -- local state wins.
+Metrics CSVs are the one exception: they merge by keeping both sides (see Concurrent metrics appends below). pull exits non-zero with a diagnostic when a conflict is detected.

 Both commands are designed for use in Claude Code hooks (e.g., pull in SessionStart, push in Stop) and GitHub Actions post-run steps.